Automated Functional Testing - Why you should seriously consider it

 This can be overcome by automating the functional tests as much as possible.
 Granted that not every test can be automated, but even a 50% coverage via test automation can bring about huge relief in time, cost and resources.
 Once a test scenario is “automated”, it can be run on demand after each software release cycle.
 The feedback from an automated test is extremely fast compared to the same test run manually.

-A lot of companies, as a standard practice, do not thoroughly test their software application after each minor or major release because of the afore mentioned manual testing challenges.
-The risk that they undertake, however, is extremely high if the software fails in real world environment - brand reputation, lost clients, fixes that take too long and that potentially break other parts of the software.
+A lot of companies, as a standard practice, do not thoroughly test their software application after each minor or major release because of the aforementioned manual testing challenges.
+The risk that they undertake, however, is extremely high if the software fails in a real-world environment – brand reputation, lost clients, fixes that take too long and that potentially break other parts of the software.

 One way to speed up functional testing is through web automation tools.
 Selenium is one of the few software testing automation frameworks for web applications out there which is open source and has a very large following.
 It has a set of tools to support test automation in multiple browsers.
 Web test automation with Selenium, however, is a programming activity and people creating tests should be comfortable with one or more of the few programming languages that Selenium supports (Java, C#, Python, etc.).
 Even though it might take some time (a few hours or days depending on the complexity of the test case), it can greatly reduce manual repetitive/regression testing efforts after each software release cycle.